optimizely/labs/CONTRIBUTING.md

 If you are linking to existing content, use the [link-to-existing](./templates/link-to-existing-content/README.md) README.md template.

+Note: If you include any links, ensure the link is an absolute url rather than a url that points to a relative location on this repository.

 4. Add a `metadata.md` file to contain metadata about your tutorial following the [metadata](./templates/metadata.md) template.